polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

         -   Azure CDN for hosting publicly accessible PDF files.

-3. List the services and components that will be deployed to Azure Stack Cloud.
+3. List the services and components that will be deployed to Azure Stack Hub.
 For each, provide their basic function in the system.

-    -   A new Azure Stack Region will be deployed into the FusionTomo datacenter in Dallas, TX.
-The following applications and VMs will be deployed into Azure Stack:
+    -   A new Azure Stack Hub Region will be deployed into the FusionTomo datacenter in Dallas, TX.
+The following applications and VMs will be deployed into Azure Stack Hub:

-        -   Azure Stack SQL Database for the Web App DB and Customer Data.
-This will require the Azure Stack SQL DB Resource Provider to be installed.
+        -   Azure Stack Hub SQL Database for the Web App DB and Customer Data.
+This will require the Azure Stack Hub SQL DB Resource Provider to be installed.

-        -   Mortgage Applications and Mortgage Admin: Offers API, and Function App will be deployed to Azure App services in an Azure App Service Environment (due to ExpressRoute integration with Azure Stack).
-This will require the Azure Stack Azure App Resource Provider to be installed.
+        -   Mortgage Applications and Mortgage Admin: Offers API, and Function App will be deployed to Azure App services in an Azure App Service Environment (due to ExpressRoute integration with Azure Stack Hub).
+This will require the Azure Stack Hub Azure App Resource Provider to be installed.

         -   Azure Blob Storage for PDFs.

         -   Azure Queue Storage for the Mortgage Application messaging.

-4. Determine which identity provider and which identity topology you will use to facilitate authentication and authorization of the Azure Stack environment.
+4. Determine which identity provider and which identity topology you will use to facilitate authentication and authorization of the Azure Stack Hub environment.

-    In order to facilitate authentication and authorization requirements (and given the cloud first strategy embraced by Contoso), FT will implement Azure Active Directory as the identity provider in the multi-tenant topology, with the Contoso Azure Active Directory serving as the primary tenant (providing access to both the Azure Stack Admin and User portal) and the Fabrikam Azure Active Directory serving as a guest tenant (allowing its users to access the Azure Stack User portal only).
+    In order to facilitate authentication and authorization requirements (and given the cloud first strategy embraced by Contoso), FT will implement Azure Active Directory as the identity provider in the multi-tenant topology, with the Contoso Azure Active Directory serving as the primary tenant (providing access to both the Azure Stack Hub Admin and User portal) and the Fabrikam Azure Active Directory serving as a guest tenant (allowing its users to access the Azure Stack Hub User portal only).

-5. Describe different delegation mechanisms can be employed to facilitate controlled access to Azure Stack resources.
+5. Describe different delegation mechanisms can be employed to facilitate controlled access to Azure Stack Hub resources.

-    FT will rely on the two primary delegation mechanisms in order to accommodate the need to provide restricted access to the Azure Stack environment:
+    FT will rely on the two primary delegation mechanisms in order to accommodate the need to provide restricted access to the Azure Stack Hub environment:

     -   Role Based Access Control (RBAC): allows assigning users to built-in or custom roles that determine actions which these users will be able to carry out within the scope of an assignment (such as a subscription or a resource group).
 FT can use RBAC to provide designated members of Contoso and Fabrikam IT staff with limited access to the Default Provider Subscription (for example, assign them to the built-in Reader role on the subscription level or use a custom role that restrict their access further, allowing them only to view the Activity Log).

     -   Delegated Provider model: allows members of Contoso and Fabrikam IT staff designated as delegated providers to control the process of their respective end-users signing up for subscriptions.
-With delegation, the delegated provider manages an offer (called a delegated offer), and end users obtain subscriptions under that offer without involvement from the FT Azure Stack operator.
+With delegation, the delegated provider manages an offer (called a delegated offer), and end users obtain subscriptions under that offer without involvement from the FT Azure Stack Hub operator.

-6. Establish which common infrastructure management tasks must be implemented and maintained by designated Azure Stack operators.
+6. Establish which common infrastructure management tasks must be implemented and maintained by designated Azure Stack Hub operators.

-    FT will be responsible for implementing the following common Azure Stack management tasks:
+    FT will be responsible for implementing the following common Azure Stack Hub management tasks:

     -   Creating plans, quotas, and offers

     -   Creating Marketplace items

-    -   Backing up Azure Stack Infrastructure
+    -   Backing up Azure Stack Hub Infrastructure

     -   Monitoring infrastructure health